 If you find yourself overwhelmed with debts and are considering filing a bankruptcy in Ontario, there are some things that you need to know first.
 Here are some of the most common questions that people ask us about this process.

-What are the pros and cons of filing for bankruptcy?
+What are the pros and cons of filing for bankruptcy in Ontario?

 Obviously, the biggest “pro” of bankruptcy is that you get to replace a pile of debts with a clean financial start.
 The collection calls stop, the debt goes away, and your wages stop suffering from garnishment.
 Not all debts go away, but the majority of them do.
 However, it is important to know how much of your individual debt will go away.